Skip to Content

 Mickey and Minnie Welcomed us Onboard

-Usually when you embark on a cruise you might be handed a glass of something bubbly but you’re pretty much left to your own devices, you can just wander off and explore the ship but on the Disney Magic when you board, your family name is announced and Mickey and Minnie do a dance.
+Usually when you embark on a cruise you might be handed a glass of something bubbly, but you’re pretty much left to your own devices, you can just wander off and explore the ship.

-It was a great start to the cruise because it really kind of set the scene, there was never any doubt what cruise line you were on and the kids seemed to love it.
+It was a great start to the cruise because it really kind of set the scene.
+There was never any doubt what cruise line you were on – and the kids seemed to love it.

 mickey and minnie on a disney cruise welcome dance

-The Muster Drill Was Completed Next
+The Muster Drill Was Completed

-The app was pretty good overall.
-There are definitely other cruise lines with better tech and better apps but that isn’t really the point of a Disney cruise.
+The App was pretty good overall.
+There are definitely other cruise lines with better tech and better Apps, but that isn’t really the point of a Disney cruise.

 disney magic promenade deck muster station